arthursvpb/arthursvpb/README.md

 ## About

-Experienced Software Engineer with over 6 years of hands-on experience in web development.
-Passionate about crafting efficient and user-centric web applications, I've contributed to various projects, ranging from health tech solutions to fintech products.
-My expertise lies in JavaScript and its ecosystem, along with proficiency in building microservices, web components, and responsive interfaces.
+Senior Software Engineer with 7 years of experience, I specialize in creating web applications that are straightforward and effective, particularly within the healthcare and fintech sectors.
+Having worked in both startups and large corporations, I am committed to leveraging technology to solve real-world challenges.

 🔧 Skills: